top of page

 We want to keep the surrounding hedge, as it helps to create a safe place for small children to play.
 But how to balance making the area welcoming for all, against discouraging antisocial behaviour and protecting the security of surrounding houses?
 Should dogs be allowed?
 What about the competing demands of community gardening and events, and a more natural garden that would be designed to encourage wildlife?
 For the time being, we would ask Estate residents to be considerate when using the Rose Garden and to respect the current rules which do not allow ball games, picnics or dogs.

-We’re planning lots of consultation events, including visits to the houses overlooking the garden and an online questionnaire.
+We’re planning lots of consultation events, including visits to the houses overlooking the garden and the online questionnaire you can complete by clicking here.
 So do get involved and let us know what you think.
 This page will be updated regularly as the project moves forward.
-But in the meantime, here are some links to click through to:
+So here are some more links to click through to: